ijding/power-outage-project/README.md

 | East North Central_West               |     0      |       0      |
 | South_Northeast                       |     0      |       0      |

 While some region pairs had higher p-values, we can see that quite a few tests have very low corrected p-values, providing strong evidence against our null hypothesis.
-There is indeed at least one (and likely multiple) pairs of climate regions with different distributions of 'CAUSE.CATEGORY'.
+It is quite probable that there is at least one (and likely multiple) pairs of climate regions with different distributions of 'CAUSE.CATEGORY'.

 # Framing a Prediction Problem